engineyard/ey-docs/pages/monitoring-intro.md

 can monitor on a per environment basis include: CPU usage, IO-Wait, Swap Used and Free Space.

+**Important:** If you are a paid support customer, having alerts and monitoring enabled for your environments allows our support team to proactively monitor your environments for abnormal activity.
+Be sure to enable monitoring for your environments as monitoring is disabled by default.

-**Please note:** Monitoring and email alerts are disabled by default.
+**Important:** Monitoring and email alerts are disabled by default.

 ## Topics